.rte format is a recursive XML format for GPS tracks.

 </route>

-Notice that the time increments are all whole numbers of seconds.
-This is how they are recorded on a Garmin; decimal fractions are permitted in .rte format.
+Notice that the time increments illustrated are all whole numbers of seconds.
+This is how they are recorded on a Garmin, though decimal fractions are permitted in .rte format.